 The Saga of the American Chestnut Tree

-Unfortunately, like in an old time movie, a villain appeared which virtually eliminated the magnificent trees.
-The villain was a fungus imported from China on some Chinese Chestnuts around 1900, and the American Chestnut had absolutely no resistance to the disease.
-By 1920, only a few scattered pockets of trees were left from the billions that were present when the settlers came.
+Unfortunately, just as in an old-time movie, a villain appeared which virtually eliminated the magnificent trees.
+The villain was a fungus which was imported from China on some Chinese Chestnuts around 1900, and the American Chestnut had no resistance to the disease.
+By 1920, only a few scattered pockets of trees were left from the billions that were present when the settlers first arrived.

-Illustration is licensed under CC By 4.0 — linked to www.flickr.com
+*The Illustration is licensed under CC-By 4.0 linked to Wikipedia Commons